-A bit of an aside: Taking digital notes, whether in Evernote or Microsoft’s OneNote or some other digital tool, was such a productivity enhancing breakthrough that I am going to write about it more completely in a future post.
-I’m not even a productivity guru—and much prefer the notion of effectiveness over productivity—but it’s life changing and I can’t recommend it enough.
+A bit of an aside: Taking digital notes, whether in Evernote or Microsoft's OneNote or some other digital tool, was such a productivity enhancing breakthrough for me.
+I'm not even a productivity guru—and much prefer the notion of effectiveness over productivity—but it's life changing and I can't recommend it enough.

 Continuing the aside: You know all of those shared files on your team?
 And how you never can find what you're looking for?
 Well digital notes are very helpful in this scenario because you can save the URL of the file in Box, Dropbox, or on your network drive into a personal note to have an easy way to find what you need and it's within your complete control.

 So what about all those printed materials you receive at in-person meetings?
 If you have a file cabinet, you could PARA them in physical form.
 I've never done it.
 I imagine it requires a lot of effort.
 But if it works for you, go for it.
 The best option, in my opinion, is to get the file in a digital format.
 Ask the meeting organizer for a digital copy or scan the file and convert it into a PDF.